maxbetjes/maxbetjes.github.io/index.md

 <p align="center">
     <a href="includes\movies\SV2_Organoid_3D_bottom_view.mp4">
     </a><br>
-    <b>Autaomated tracking in action.</b>
+    <b>Automated tracking in action.</b>
 </p>

+## Contact US
+Questions about OrganoidTracker?
+Interested in collaborations?
+[Contact Us] ({site.riken_website})!
+We are very interested in cell tracking problems and we have developped a wide range of analysis tools, that may suite your needs.

 ## Applications
-The eGFRD algorithm is generic and can be applied to a wide variety of reaction-diffusion problems, including those in population dynamics, evolution, and soft-condensed matter physics.
-The scheme presented here has been specifically designed to simulate biochemical networks.
+List all our papers (?)

 ## eGFRD in all dimensions
 The original code to simulate reactions and diffusion in 3D (cytoplasm) has been rewritten in Modern C++, resulting in a very fast simulator.
 A [prototype]({{site.github_old_repository}}) has been developed that can also simulate systems in 2D (membranes) and 1D (filaments) \[[5](#references)\].